 Use this along with the Rule of Thirds.
 Instead of just taking a photo straight on, trying varying the perspective for a more dramatic effect.
 Play around with subjects that are closer to the camera and ones that are farther away, while keeping both in the shot.

-You may have to have a bit of photography skills to put this one into action.
-If you really want your subject to stand out, you can use varied textures for everything in the background.
-One common technique is making the background appear blurry to really make the subject the focal point of the image.
+You may have to have a few photography skills to put this one into action.
+If you want your subject to stand out, you can use varied textures for everything in the background.
+One common technique is making the background appear blurry to make the subject the focal point of the image.

-Just because your photo should be closer towards the simple side doesn't mean it shouldn't be eye-catching.
+Just because your photo should be closer to the simple side doesn't mean it shouldn't be eye-catching.
 An easy way to do this is by using attractive color combinations.
-Facebook recommends using a color wheel to find compatible color combinations.
+Facebook recommends using a color wheel to find harmonious color combinations.